Yuna2011/9CT-Task-1/9CT_Mech_Project/PROJECT_DEVELOPMENT.md

 #### List at least 3-5 specific actions your robot needs to perform to complete the task.
 These should be clear, simple actions like moving, turning, detecting something or triggering an event (e.g. sound or lights):
 1. Detecting the green, blue, red and yellow blocks
 2. Turning 90° or going around when green and blue blocks is detected
-3. Moving or picking up the red and yellow blocks if it is detected
+3. Put it into the "cage" if red and yellow blocks is detected
 4. Returning the red and yellow blocks to the starting "box"

 ### __Functional Requirements__